 I’m pretty excited about wearing this to Christmas events.
 This is just one idea of what you could create for your own Christmas events!

-If you want to make your own sweater, we have a couple guided workshops coming up, including one taking place today at the Bearden Beer Market; we’ll provide all of the materials, and you will get to make your own festive Christmas sweater!
+If you want to make your own sweater, we have a couple guided workshops coming up! we’ll provide all of the materials, and you will get to make your own festive Christmas sweater!
 Check out the details here.
 If you end up making your own sweater, or finding one in stores to call your own, enter it in our Share Your Sweater contest for your chance to win a Goodwill shopping spree!

 About Alyssa Watson